<<<< terug naar pagina : De Start >>>>

 4. The floor of the accommodation where the IMCA & PAWC will be organised have to be efficient for the competitors PAWC.

 5. During the IMCA & PAWC matches, a portion of the sports grounds accessible for wheelchairs will be reserved for the PAWC competitors, their dogs and their coach/ companion.

 6. There will be wheelchair accessible toilets on or adjacent to the sports grounds where the matches take place.

-7. There must be enough wheelchair accessible hotel rooms for the wheelchair dependent competitors in the PAWC.
+7. There must be enough wheelchair accessible hotel rooms in the city the PAWC will take place and in the neighbourhood for the wheelchair dependent competitors in the PAWC.

-8. The International Organization Team IMCA & PAWC will evaluate the Regulations PAWC after each match and revise as necessary.
+8. The Board of the International Organization Team IMCA & PAWC will evaluate the Regulations PAWC after each match and revise if necessary.

-9. Susan Rekveld from the Netherlands will be the contactperson for the PAWC in the International Organization Team IMCA & PAWC
+9. Susan Rekveld (the Netherlands) and Jeannette Velzel (Switzerland) will be the contact persons for the PAWC on the Board of the International Organization Team IMCA & PAWC.

-from this rule, but only with agreement of International Organization Team
+depart from this rule, but only with agreement from the Board of the

 The entry fee must be public at least 8 months before the event.

 2. The winners of the Total Result of the year preceding have dispensation for the entry fee.